 Verdicts and Settlements

-Here is a just sampling of the results SPBMC has achieved on behalf of New York’s Bravest injured or killed in the line of duty.
-(To read more about our results across a number of practice areas visit our firm website at TrialLaw1.com.)
+Here is just a sampling of the results SPBMC has achieved on behalf of New York’s Bravest.
+(To read more about our results across a number of practice areas visit our firm website.)

 Firefighter Injury Cases